Kalpana Chawla: First space mission

-Some members of the press criticized Chawla for her handling of the Spartan payload, but Kregel refused to assign blame in an interview with the Orlando Sentinel stating that:
+Some members of the press criticized Chawla for her handling of the SPARTAN payload, but Kregel refused to assign blame in an interview with the Orlando Sentinel:

 We'd be very foolish if we tried to second-guess or tried to figure out what the actual turn of events were without having all the information...
 We're six folks up here; we know what happened on our side, we'll get together with the folks on the ground and we'll put the whole story together and make sure it never happens again.
 Sure, we're always a bit disappointed if we don't get the full mission accomplished, but we did retrieve the satellite, and so the important thing is we're bringing Spartan back down to Earth, and it'll get to fly another day.

 NASA formed a team to investigate the deployment failure on December 4, 1997.
 The investigation initially attributed the failure to "crew error", but Chawla was ultimately exonerated, with the investigators citing insufficient training, errors in software interfaces, and poor communication with ground control as the causes of the incident.
-In all, as part of the STS-87 mission, Chawla traveled 10.4 million miles in 252 orbits of the Earth, logging more than 376 hours (15 days and 16 hours) in space.
+In all, by the end of the STS-87 mission on December 5, 1997, Chawla traveled 10.4 million miles in 252 orbits of the Earth, logging more than 376 hours (15 days and 16 hours) in space.

+Chawla's spaceflight was widely reported around the world.
+She became especially well-known in India, with an image of her taken while she was in the shuttle being used as a cover image for The Week, an Indian news magazine and one of the largest published in English.
+In an interview with The New York Times, the head of the Washington office of the Indian Space Research Organization said that "After her first flight, she became a national hero."

-After the mission, in January 1998, Chawla was given a technical assignment advising shuttle engineers on different aspects of payload development and the astronaut experience.
-Soon after, she was selected to head the Astronaut Corps' Crew Systems and Habitability department.
+After the mission, in January 1998, Chawla was assigned to be a crew representative for shuttle and station flight crew equipment.
+She was given a technical assignment advising shuttle engineers on different aspects of payload development and the astronaut experience.
+Soon after, she was selected to head the Astronaut Corps's Crew Systems and Habitability department.